t-systems-on-site-services-gmbh/NLU-Evaluation-Data-de-en/README.md

 This repository contains two dataset:

 1. `NLU-Data-Home-Domain-Annotated-All-de-en.csv`: This dataset contains a labeled multi-domain (21 domains) German and English dataset with 25K user utterances for human-robot interaction.
-2. `nlu_similarity_de.csv`: This dataset contains German sentence pairs from `NLU-Data-Home-Domain-Annotated-All-de-en.csv` with semantic similarity scores.
+2. `NLU-Data-Home-Domain-similarity-de.csv`: This dataset contains German sentence pairs from `NLU-Data-Home-Domain-Annotated-All-de-en.csv` with semantic similarity scores.

 ## `NLU-Data-Home-Domain-Annotated-All-de-en.csv`
 This dataset is collected and annotated for evaluating NLU services and platforms.